 On the M&A front, to be expected there were no blockbuster deals this month .
 I expect nailing down good financing terms might be a little tough right now!
 There was however some activity with McAfee paying $465 Million for Secure Computing and Microsoft paying $485 million for Greenfield Online . a shopping comparison site.
 Other household names making acquisitions included Google, Red Hat, Intel, Oracle and Cisco.
 Perhaps the most interesting purchase was by Best Buy, who paid $120million for Napster … and will now compete with Amazon etc in digital music!

-That’s what caught my eye over the last month, the full edition is available by clicking here to go to the appropriate part of Eagle’s website.
+That’s what caught my eye over the last month.
 Hope this was useful and I’ll be back with October’s news in just about a month’s time.